Alfredo Di Stéfano: After retirement

-Di Stéfano resided in Spain until his death in 2014.
+Di Stéfano lived in Spain until his death in 2014.
 On 5 November 2000, he was named Honorary President of Real Madrid.

-On 24 December 2005, 79-year-old Di Stéfano suffered a heart attack.
+On 24 December 2005, the 79-year-old Di Stéfano suffered a heart attack.

 On 9 May 2006, the Alfredo Di Stéfano Stadium was inaugurated at the City of Real Madrid, where Real Madrid usually train.
 Its inaugural match was a friendly between Real Madrid and Reims, a rematch of the European Cup final won by Real Madrid in 1956.
 Real Madrid won 6–1 with goals from Sergio Ramos, Antonio Cassano (2), Roberto Soldado (2) and José Manuel Jurado.

-Style of play

-Regarded as a very strong player, Di Stéfano was a powerful, quick, skillful, and prolific goalscorer, with great stamina, tactical versatility, creativity, and vision, who could play almost anywhere on the pitch.
-He is arguably one of the greatest dribblers ever to set foot on a pitch.
-He was highly proficient in using feints to get past defenders and create chances, and volleys as well as bicycle kicks to score dynamic goals.
-"A complete footballer.
-He can attack and defend, he creates and scores,".